Optimize your marketing campaigns with five components of a winning post-campaign analysis dashboard

 - Channel objectives

-- Performance broken down by KPIs and metrics
+- Performance is broken down by KPIs and metrics

 To give you an idea as to how this could be structured I’ve used the following channels to demonstrate how this section of the PCA can be constructed:

-It’s likely that social media will be used primarily as a paid channel to drive reach and awareness.
+Social media will likely be used primarily as a paid channel to drive reach and awareness.
 Organic social creative principles are still very important but it’s worth remembering that organic reach, especially on Facebook, is very low/ non-existent.

 Objective: build awareness

 - CPM/ CPVV (Cost per Valued View) - consider CPVV versus different content durations

 - Percentage of target audience reached - how effectively your ads are reaching the right people for your campaign